 In SPECT systems, uniformity of the scanner response can be measured in two ways: as a planar 2D measurement; and also as a tomographic 3D measurement on reconstructed data.
 As a prerequisite, the ability to have a uniform response to I-123 across the gamma camera detector is essential for imaging with Iodine-123 labelled Ioflupane.
 Typically, these measurements will be made intrinsically, without the use of collimators.
 Sources of Iodine-123 are expensive, and Ioflupane imaging is performed with collimators, so it is recommended that on the day of Ioflupane imaging, collimated uniformity should be assessed using standard Tc-99m or Co-57 sources to assess any problems with the detectors before trial patient scanning begins.

 As a SPECT technique, Ioflupane imaging requires correction for photon attenuation within the brain to be accurately quantified.
-Using either Chang 0 or SPECT/CT techniques, it is important to assess that the correction for attenuation is being applied appropriately.
+Using either Chang 0 or iterative compesation or estimated or measured attenuation maps, it is important to assess that the correction for attenuation is being applied appropriately.
 It is also important to assess that centre of rotation corrections are fit for purpose.
 With such potential sources of error, it is important for all trials that transaxial plane uniformity is assessed.

 The performance of the system with such tests may change following any detector changes or recalibration, and for SPECT after mechanical changes made to the system, and should therefore be checked after such actions have been performed.